Stock market today: Asia mixed after Wall St sinks

 This week, regulators seized First Republic Bank and sold most of it to JPMorgan Chase.

-Officials have stressed they see the banking system is sound and secure, but the worries aren't leaving the market.
+Officials say the banking system is sound and secure, but investors remain worried.

 Traders expect at least a brief U.S. recession this year.
 They expect the Fed to start cutting rates in the second half of the year to prop up economic growth, though chair Jerome Powell said this week he doesn't see cuts coming so early.